json420/degu/doc/tutorial.rst

 abstracted from Degu as an implementation, and could potentially run on other HTTP servers that implement the :doc:`rgi`.

-The place where this breaks down a bit is with something like our SSL reverse-proxy example.
-Were you using the Degu client but not running on the Degu server, you couldn't *directly* use the incoming HTTP request body in your forwarded client request.
-Likewise, you couldn't *directly* use the response body from the upstream HTTP server in your application response.
+The place where this is a bit more complicated is with something like our SSL reverse-proxy example.
+In this case, you'll want the Degu client to use the same IO abstractions as the server, even when that server isn't Degu.

-In both directions, these HTTP input bodies would need to be wrapped in a ``bodies.Body`` or ``bodies.ChunkedBody`` instance as appropriate (but no wrapping is needed when the HTTP body is ``None``).
+The best way to do this is to pass the *bodies* argument to :meth:`degu.client.Client.connect()`.
+For example, our original ``ProxyApp`` needs only a tiny change:

+>>> class ProxyApp:
+...     def __init__(self, client):
+...         self.client = client
+...
+...     def __call__(self, session, request, bodies):
+...         if '__conn' not in session:
+...             session['__conn'] = self.client.connect(bodies=bodies)  # Changed
+...         conn = session['__conn']
+...         return conn.request(
+...             request['method'],
+...             request['uri'],
+...             request['headers'],
+...             request['body']
+...         )
+...

+A second way is to use the *bodies* keyword option when creating a :class:`degu.client.Client`, which will override :attr:`degu.client.Client.bodies`.
+Although note that this isn't the recommended approach, as it's generally best to keep your RGI reverse-proxy applications abstracted from the details of how a client was created (by providing them with a pre-build client, as done in the above ``ProxyApp``).